chris842/Senior_project---Smart-Lighting/README.md

 For the PCB design, there were some components that I had to customize myself, as KiCAD did not have the specific componenets that I had in mind.
 These additional symbols and components should be included in the ZIP file.
+Also note that the app used to communicate with the ESP32 is Blynk.
+Currently, the app that I had created cannot be published as a standalone, as the BLE features for Blynk is still in its prototyping phase.
+In order to recreate this project, using the Blynk app is necessary to have the manual control feature operational.